MY FAVORITE ANCIENT BEADS - as seen with my Western eyes

 Shiva and Shakti are considered two facets of the same reality in Hindu philosophy.
 Shiva, often symbolized by a phallus or 'lingam', represents the cosmic masculine principle, the formless, the pure consciousness, and the unchanging aspect of the universe.
 On the other hand, Shakti, symbolized by the 'yoni', represents the cosmic feminine principle, the energizing, active, and dynamic aspect of the universe.

-FAB 6 - (IV-TL 7) - 24* 10 mm - Aprox. age: 2500 years
+FAB 6 - (IV-TL 7) - 24* 10 mm - Aprox. age: 3000 years

 In the context of ancient beads, the Shiva-Shakti motif is usually depicted as an interplay of these symbols.
 The oval or circular element, representing the yoni, may encapsulate or intertwine with a phallic or linear element, symbolizing the lingam.
 This intricate design serves as a constant reminder of the interdependent and complementary nature of the masculine and feminine energies.
-It is also a testament to the ancient artisan's understanding and reverence for these cosmic principles.
+It is also a testament to the ancient artisan's symbolic understanding and reverence for these cosmic principles.

 These beads, often worn as amulets or incorporated into jewelry, served not only as decorative elements but also as spiritual tools.
 They were designed to remind the wearer of the fundamental unity underlying apparent dualities, the interconnectedness of all existence, and the cyclical nature of life and the universe.